Australian Writers' Guild: History

 Later 1973 saw the guild join the Film Action Committee in order to raise media attention against visiting Jack Valenti in the US due to his ideology towards copyright.
 Through to 1979, the Guild was heavily influential in the fight for performance workers rights.
 Australian production houses were delaying their signing of an Industry-Wide agreement to produce a standard contract that saw for writers enforced rights and fair pay.
 Interim Industrial Officer Roger Simpson was responsible for overseeing this aspect of the Guilds work.
 David Wilson overtakes Peters as the president of the guild.

 1980 saw the strike against Channel 9's pay towards its writers to be one of the Guilds longest and most successful campaigns.
-This resulted in the network paying its workers A$250 dollars per hour of script as opposed to the A$60 originally being received.
+This resulted in the network paying its workers A$250 per hour of script as opposed to the A$60 originally being received.
 The strike lasted six months, from November 1980 to March 1981.

 Throughout the 1980s, Australian performance industries were suffering from funding cuts.
 Tax concessions were the major focus of the Guild.
 Wilson sought for further government funding to help greater support the local film and television industries, offering that five out of the seven production projects taking place in Australia should be Australian written.
 Wilson signed off on this notion with the support of other unions to increase the appeal of local creators strengthening the local industry.

 Approaching the end of the 1980s, the Australian Film Committee was in close contact with the Guild, strengthening the claims and actions taken by its members.
 United, the unions continued to campaign against low residual fees in performative writing contracts.
 1988 saw the appointment of New Guild president Geoffrey Atherden, A Sydney University graduate infamous in his comedic screenwriting (particularly for his co-writing credits in The Aunty Jack Show).
 Angela Wales is later appointed as the first executive officer, in this role she was in close discussion with the AFC.

 As the 1990s came in turn, the AWG had grown to have approximately 850 members and a similar amount of associates.
 With offices in Sydney and Melbourne and chapters in every other state, the guild had established itself as a powerful force within the performative writing world, standing firmly for workers writers in the film, television, radio and theatre industries across Australia.
 1996 saw the guilds first real push for involvement in the Theatre industry in Australia.
 Negotiating the Theatre Industry Agreement, writers received minimum rates and commissioning rights for each piece crafted for the stage.
-This also involved that writers would share in box office receipts, 10% to each ticket sold, in which is internationally recognised as one of the highest rates in the world.
+This also involved that writers would share in box office receipts, 10% to each ticket sold, one of the highest rates in the world.

 Late 1990s, between 1997 and 1999, AWG lobbied to ensure legislation encompassing moral rights and copyright rights for Australian creators.